 The Fair Labor Standards Act (FLSA) establishes requirements regarding the compensation of employees working in the private sector and in federal, state, and local government positions.
-To protect employees, the FLSA also prohibits retaliation by employers against employees who complain that their rights have been violated.
+To protect employees, the FLSA also prohibits retaliation by employers against employees who filed a complaint that their rights have been violated.

 However, the U.S. Court of Appeals for the Fourth Circuit concluded in the case of Minor v.
 Bostwick Laboratories, that the FLSA’s anti-retaliation protections were broad enough to cover informal, “intra-company” complaints made by an employee.

 In Minor v.
 Bostwick Laboratories, Minor, an above-average performing employee, met with a Bostwick company executive to complain that her supervisor had been violating the FLSA because she was altering employee timesheets, without the employees’ authorization.
 The company executive promised to investigate.
 About a week later, Minor was terminated.

 Minor filed suit, claiming that Bostwick Laboratories had terminated her employment in retaliation for her complaint to the company’s management about FLSA violations.
 Bostwick Laboratories defended the case, arguing that Minor’s FLSA complaint did not qualify for protection under the FLSA anti-retaliation provision because it was an oral, intra-company complaint, and not a formal proceeding that the company argued was required by the FLSA.